 - Don’t remove the content of any element and performance criteria related to the unit

-To make sure you’re conducting a fair assessment, you need to follow the Principles of Assessment (fairness, flexibility, validity, and reliability) and the Rules of Evidence (validity, sufficiency, authenticity, and currency).
+To ensure you’re conducting a fair assessment, you must follow the Principles of Assessment (fairness, flexibility, validity, and reliability) and the Rules of Evidence (validity, sufficiency, authenticity, and currency).

 Contextualisation for RTO learning materials and assessment materials isn’t as easy as it seems, but it’s well worth the effort you’ll put into it.
 When you contextualise your learning resources, you’ll be able to deliver quality training and build relationships with industry leaders, business heads, and more.